7 Uncomfortable Pregnancy Sex Issues (and How to Deal)

 How to deal: Switch up positions to see if the other moves are more comfortable for you.
 Being on top or having your partner behind you might be more enjoyable.
 But if that’s not working, it’s okay to say no to sex.
 There are some other fun things you two can do together that don’t involve penetration (think back to high school).

-Look out for the second trimester: This is the time when pregnancy might actually be making you more randy in your pre-pregnancy life.
-Seems like it could be a really good thing, but you might freak your partner out with your newfound libido.
-“It can be intimidating if a woman’s sexual energy doesn’t fit the stereotype or is not your pattern,” says Steinhart.
-“He might get worried about not being able to please you.”
+Look out for the second trimester: This is the time when pregnancy might actually be making you want sex more than in your pre-pregnancy life.
+While this can be a good thing, recognize that your libido may not match up with your partner’s.
+It can sometimes be intimidating for your partner if your sexual energy surpases your usual pattern, Steinhart explains: “Your partner might get worried about not being able to please you.”